Janiday15/Mini-Quiz-Game/README.md

 ---

 ## Features
 - Colorful, kid-friendly interface
-- Phone-like on-screen keyboard
-- Audio prompts for questions
+- Multiple-choice questions with varying difficulty levels
 - Feedback for correct and incorrect answers
 - Confetti animation for correct answers
-- Multiple mini quizzes with images
+- Score tracking and per-question statistics
+- Option to restart the quiz
 - Responsive design for desktop and mobile
 ---

 ## Screenshots